reddi66/angularjs/README.md

-angular js is a javascript framwork used to build SPA.
+This is a new test file as a text format.